34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Some reasons a Shopify store may fail are:

 • An uninspiring storefront.
-Shoppers tend to vacate a poorly designed shop with grainy photos and difficult navigation.
-Investment in a great-looking store is vital.
+Shoppers tend to leave a website that has poor overall design with grainy photos or difficult navigation.
+Investing in a great-looking store is vital.

 • Pricing.
-Obviously one of the biggest considerations for shoppers, pricing products too high or too low can take a toll on your sales.
+One of the biggest considerations for shoppers, pricing products too high or too low can take a toll on your sales.
 There are many pricing strategies that can get you on the right track.

 • Shipping issues.
 Another ever-present consideration for shoppers is shipping.
-If your shipping is too costly or your shipper is terrible, your customers won’t stick around.
+If your shipping is too costly or your shipper isn’t up to expectations, your customers won’t stick around.

 • Unreliable product.
-The cornerstone of any store is its product, so if the product isn’t up to snuff, the store will inevitably fail.
-Make sure the product you sell is of the highest quality and your customers will pay you back with their continued patronage.
+If the product isn’t up to snuff, the store will inevitably fail.
+Make sure you sell high-quality products and your customers will pay you back with their continued patronage.

 • Your niche is too small.
 If there aren’t enough people to sell to, you can’t sell enough to stay open.
 When considering your niche, make certain that the market is sufficiently large enough to keep you in business.